 Education is important because it is the only treasure that no one can take away from you.
 Engineering students work hard to achieve good grades and pass every technical exam bestowed upon them, and all that hard work must pay off.
 However, why is it so hard to get a job if you are just a fresh engineering graduate?

 Graduation is the fruit of every student’s hard work, and it is the sweetest moment for every parent knowing that their child had achieved another milestone in their lives.
 Though it sucks more and more as days pass by when we are still looking for ways we can get more interviews.
 Every day we wake up and jump onto the computer, or even worse, we wake up with our phones in hand, checking online job ad alerts.

 Although it is a feeling of fulfillment, life does not stop when you graduate.
 I know when I graduated back in 2007 with a B.Tech degree in electronics engineering, I kept battling with myself that I should get a few months off to enjoy what I did not have time to do while in school getting over exams.
 However, that was just not realistic.

 The next step for me was to find a job and start making money.
 So many people know that every beginning is not easy, it takes a lot of patience, perseverance, and hard work to achieve what you want in life and building a career starts the day after you graduate.

-Begin Early – There’s no such thing as premature evaluation
+STEP 1: Begin Early - There’s no such thing as premature evaluation

 It is indeed helpful to start early to crack the job search code and land a job.
 Utilizing the time you have in college will efficiently maximize your ability to build up a good CV/Resume.
 This, of course, involves getting good academic grades, taking part in extra-curricular activities, and carrying out some co-op or internship work experiences.